 The way that 3PAR works is that you create a Common Provisioning Group (CPG) based on the class of storage you want to use.
 So for an example, you might have two CPGs for an array with a combination of flash (SSD) and Fast Class (FC) based storage.
 These CPGs are carved up in RAID sets which the array will distribute over the physical disks in small data chunklets which are 1GB in size.
 You can create different RAID sets depending on your uses, so you may have RAID 5 over 12 FC disks with 2 parity disks, or RAID 1 over 5 SSDs with 1 parity disk.
 These CPGs are created by the storage administrators in order to meet your particular application and environmental requirements.

 With VMFS based storage, you would create as an example 10x 8TB 3PAR virtual volumes (not to be confused with VMware Virtual Volumes) and present them over LUNs 1 through 10 to your hosts.
 These virtual volumes would reside on one CPG, so 4 may be on the SSDs and 4 may be on the FC disks.
 Another option is that Adaptive Optimisation is turned on where the array will actively move hot data onto the faster disks and cold data onto the slower disks.
-Some organisations want a more finite way of controlling this, so VMs which require fast storage such as SQL databases reside on the SSDs and a lesser important application resides on the FC storage.
+Some organisations want a more finite way of controlling this, so VMs which require fast storage such as SQL databases reside on the RAID 1 SSDs its OS disk resides on RAID 5 FC storage.

 If you are following the link above, you’ll have presented one single VVol datastore.
 If you don’t create any storage policies, the VMs on this datastore will be put on the array however the array decides to distribute the data.
 However, as mentioned above, we might want to have an element of control over how the data is stored on the disks.